eclipse-iceoryx/iceoryx/doc/error-handling.md

 # Logging
-Logging is performed by the iceoryx internal logger.
+Logging is performed by the Iceoryx internal logger.
 The logger API implements a subset of the Autosar log and trace interface ara::log.
 The logger is used internally to record errors and general system runtime information.
 It can also be used by the user in application code for the same purpose.

 ## Logger